Lumblong/My-MDT-Blueprint/README.md

 # My-MDT-Blueprint
 My own Blueprint used in MDT.
-Maybe some of them are revised by others.
+Maybe some of them are revised from others'.